Bermuda Attractions

 It's quite difficult to say which would be the vantage points to watch the race from shore since the racing course depends on the wind direction.
 If it's held in St. George and like in most days the breeze is from south-west to south-east, the good spots can be the Penos Wharf and Somers Wharf

-Visit Bermuda Events to know about all the main events in Bermuda
+4) Bermuda Events: Know about all the main events in Bermuda